Contact Robyn Boyd about Visas

 - Legible copies of the artist’s/band’s passports (scans are fine) and addresses for all band members

 3. You should have at least five letters from anyone in your country or the US who can attest to the fact that you are a representative of your own culture and therefore culturally unique.
-There should be at least a paragraph outlining the person’s credentials in being able to write the letter.
+There should be at least a paragraph outlining the person’s credentials in being able to write the letter and they must be signed!!!!!
 Please make sure the letters are c/o Wooden Ship Productions 3 Friedlander Drive, Kerhonkson, NY 12446

 - Itinerary which has to be in the form below.